JohnGaughan/calculatorio.com/calculators.md

 permalink: /calculators/
 ---

-## Factorio Reference
+## Factorio Calculators

 The calculators in this page are valid for Factorio version 0.16.
 Factorio 0.17 is [confirmed to alter some of the data](https://www.factorio.com/blog/post/fff-266) used in the calculators.
 If you are reading this message after 0.17 is released but before I update the calculators and edit this intro, keep in mind that some of them may produce incorrect results.

+These calculators focus on the micro-level, not the macro level.
+Other calculators can tell you total iron consumption of a factory, but not how many belts of ore you can get out of an iron patch or how many drills you need to fill those belts.

 All calculations are driven by client-side JavaScript, which must be enabled for them to work.

 Any time an input box requests the speed of a machine, hover over it in-game and use the value provided by the game's UI.
 This takes into account the base speed of the machine, any speed upgrades, modules, and beacons.
 Productivity is expressed as a percentage in-game, and should be entered as a decimal here.
 Base productivity is 1, 40% bonus is 1.4.

-### Electric mining drills required to saturate a belt
+## Electric mining drills required to saturate a belt

 Given a resource patch of a certain type and a specified level of mining productivity research, how many electric mining drills are required to saturate the entire belt?
-Please note that drills are unlikely to <em>compress</em> a belt without additional effort.

 The first number is the calculated number for the entire belt, but is likely a fraction and not practical.
 The second number is divided by two and rounded up, giving an integer number of drills to put on each side.